open-guides/og-aws/CONTRIBUTING.md

 * Key and important statistics are **boldfaced **(illustrative numbers should not be).
 * References, including all references to books, are linked in brackets at the end of the bulleted entry.
 * Typographical conventions:
-    * Prefer use of % for boldfaced statistics and ratios and prefer writing “percent” for interest rates.
     * Use Unicode open and close quotes “like this” and not "like this".
     * Use oriented apostrophes (Unicode’s, not ASCII's).
     * Use em dashes — like this (not two hyphens -- like this).